 The policy sets out the types of CPD recognised by NZIF, requirements for meeting and recording of CPD activities and covers various administrative matters.
-While the policy applies predominantly to Registered members for whom CPD is compulsory, all NZIF members are encouraged to take part in CPD activities and to record them in the membership database.
+While the policy applies predominantly to Registered members and participants in the NZIF Early Career Development Programme (ECDP) for whom CPD is compulsory, all NZIF members are encouraged to take part in CPD activities and to record them in the membership database.